-(a) Operators are required to submit an initial Implementation Plan with the risk analysis that outlines the time frame to implement the proposed best available technologies.

-(b) Within 60 days of acceptance of the Risk Analysis pursuant to Section 2112 (State Fire Marshal Risk Analysis Assessment) a detailed supplemental implementation plan must be submitted or the State Fire Marshal shall take enforcement action consistent with the timing for compliance requirements found in Section 2108 of this Article.
-Each plan shall be effective upon acceptance.

-(c) The supplemental implementation plan shall include, at a minimum: introductory material, a timetable for implementation and completion, a startup plan, a testing program, and training.

-(1) The following introductory material shall be included in the implementation plan:

-(A) name of the operator and State Fire Marshal pipeline ID number, and mailing address if different.
-The name and State Fire Marshal pipeline ID number shall be referenced in the title or on the title page at the front of the documents;

-(B) name, address, phone number, and email address, if available, of the operator;
+- (a) Operators are required to submit an initial Implementation Plan with the risk analysis that outlines the time frame to implement the proposed best available technologies. - (b) Within 60 days of acceptance of the Risk Analysis pursuant to Section 2112 (State Fire Marshal Risk Analysis Assessment) a detailed supplemental implementation plan must be submitted to State Fire Marshal.
+The supplemental implementation plan shall describe the steps in detail necessary to complete the retrofit of existing pipelines no later than July 1, 2021.
+Each plan shall be effective upon acceptance. - (c) The supplemental implementation plan shall include, at a minimum: introductory material, a timetable for implementation and completion, a startup plan, a testing program, and training. - (1) The following introductory material shall be included in the implementation plan: - (A) name of the operator and State Fire Marshal pipeline ID number, and mailing address if different.
+The name and State Fire Marshal pipeline ID number shall be referenced in the title or on the title page at the front of the documents; - (B) name, address, phone number, and email address, if available, of the operator;